luciangreen/listprologinterpreter/LPI_docs.md

 * Grammars may be recursive (see test 9), i.e. they may repeat until triggering the base case.

-* Grammars may have extra arguments, called normally after the other arguments.
+* Grammars may have extra arguments, placed after the other arguments.
 The entry and exit string arguments are only used outside the grammar, and can be accessed, e.g.:
 ```
 		  [[n,lookahead],[[v,a],[v,a],[v,b]],":-",
 		  [[[n,stringconcat],[[v,b],[v,d],[v,a]]]]]